PierTwo/EASYME-README-Generator/sample/Sample Project README.md

 ## Installation

-No need to install anything.
+No installation required

 ## Usage

-This is a sample, this project does not do anything.
+This project does not do anything.

 ## Credits